-- Determine which Snapshot Client policies are configured for the clients on which you want to turn off snapshots. - 2 In the NetBackup Administration Console, click NetBackup Management > Policies, and double-click a Snapshot Client policy. - In the Snapshot Client pane of the Attributes tab, clear the checkbox for 3 Perform block level incremental backups. - 4 In the same pane, clear the checkbox for Perform snapshot backups.
+- Determine which Snapshot Client policies are configured for the clients on which you want to turn off snapshots. - In the NetBackup Administration Console, click NetBackup Management > Policies. - In the All Policies pane, double-click a Snapshot Client policy. - In the Snapshot Client pane of the Attributes tab, clear the check box for Perform block level incremental backups. - 5 In the same pane, clear the check box for Perform snapshot backups.